ERA Chair Research Programme

 As ERA Chair, Adriana Sánchez-Danés will drive an ambitious frontier project that will tackle the fate of tumor cells in vitro and in vivo.
 She will combine genetic mouse models, tumor organoids, mathematical modeling, imaging techniques and quantitative analysis to uncover the mechanisms involved in tumor progression, resistance and relapse.

-As such, her research program will bridge and transform the three main operations at CCU i.e. neurosciences (“CNP”), physiology and cancer (“BSM”) and clinical research.
+As such, her research program bridges and transforms the three main operations at CCU i.e. neurosciences (“CNP”), physiology and cancer (“BSM”) and clinical research.

-Adriana now proposes to study cellular heterogeneity within tumors, and to further explore the cellular and molecular circuits that contribute to tumor resistance and relapse after treatment, in the context of pediatric tumors and adult tumor models.
+At the Champalimaud Foundation, Adriana now studies cellular heterogeneity within tumors, and to further explore the cellular and molecular circuits that contribute to tumor resistance and relapse after treatment, in the context of pediatric tumors and adult tumor models.

-Her research interests are complementary and synergic to work currently being conducted at CCU and she will bring new expertise in single cell analysis of cancer cells.
+Her research interests are complementary and synergic to work currently being conducted at CCU and she brings new expertise in single cell analysis of cancer cells.

 Adriana’s innovative approaches to cancer biology are amenable to large genetic and pharmacologic screenings - in addition to the use of genetics, Adriana also plans to use tumor organoid systems that will likely prove to be invaluable tools for testing and validating the therapeutic potential of the identified molecular circuits.